Logos and uniforms of the New York Yankees: Proposed road uniform change

-Although the Yankees have worn the same road uniform since 1918 (with the exception of 1927 to 1930, when the arched "NEW YORK" was replaced by the word "YANKEES"), a radical change was proposed in 1974.
+Although the Yankees had worn the same road uniform since 1918 (with the exception of 1927 to 1930, when the arched "NEW YORK" was replaced by the word "YANKEES"), a radical change was proposed in 1974.
 Marty Appel, in his book Now Pitching for the Yankees, describes the proposed uniforms:

-The Yankees did, however, make some minor updates to the road uniforms that season, including adding the stripe pattern to the sleeves and a white outline to the jersey numbers and the "NEW YORK" arch, creating the current road uniform design.
+The Yankees did, however, make some minor updates to the road jersey that season, including adding blue and white trim to the sleeve cuffs and a white outline to the jersey numbers and the "NEW YORK" arch.
+This road uniform design was in use through the 2016 season, when the spacing between "NEW" and "YORK" was tightened up.
+The white outlining and sleeve trim were both eliminated in 2024, returning the uniform to a solid gray jersey with blue NEW YORK across the chest.
+The change was made at the suggestion of team captain Aaron Judge, who had "loved the look" of throwback uniforms worn in 2021.

 Cap changes

 In 1992, the Yankees, along with all MLB teams, had an MLB logo added to the back of their caps for the first time.
 The following year, the Yankees became one of the last teams to wear a cap with a green underbrim.
 They did not switch to a gray underbrim until 1994, when most teams had been wearing a gray underbrim since the late 1980s.
 The Yankees along with all MLB teams switched from wool caps to synthetics beginning in 2007.
 The new caps now have a black underbrim to reduce glare.